 It claims mass farming and the meat industry are devastating for the climate crisis.

-Monbiot has impressed us with his ability to talk a great deal of sense across his various articles for The Guardian.
-And this documentary certainly unfuriated the right-wing press.
+Monbiot has impressed us with his ability to write a great deal of sense across his various articles for The Guardian.
+And this documentary certainly infuriated the right-wing press.
 With predictable results:

 "Don't believe misanthrope George Monbiot's anti-meat propaganda" - The Telegraph

 Monbiot has also pissed off the farming community, who immediately started actively heckling and booing Monbiot during a post-show discussion.